oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 RFC Editor Note:
 Please replace XXXX with the RFC number assigned to this document.
 Please remove this note.

+# Use of IETF-Topology for Representing an IP/MPLS network domain

+IP/MPLS Networks can contain multiple domain IGP domains.
+We can define an IGP domain as the collection of nodes and links that participate in the same IGP process.
+The topology information of a domain can be structured according to ietf-topology information model
+For example, if BGP-LS is used to collect the information, the nodes and links that are announced with the same combination of AS number / are considered to belong to the same domain.

+If a node and/or layer termination point  participates in more than one IGP it will be present in multiple IGP domain networks.

+The ietf-network instance MUST include the following properties to indicate it is a domain running an IGP instance:

+A network-id that uniquely identifies such domain in the network.
+The "network-types property should include the l3t:l3-unicast-topology, to indicate it is a network in which the nodes are capable of forwarding unicast packet.
+Also, this draft proposed to ade a new property, isis-topology, to indicate the topology being represented is running an IGP process.

+Also, should the topology include information such as bandwidth, delay information or color, it must include tet:te-topology.
+To include delay and bandwdith performance measurements , MUST include tet-pkt:te-packet under the previous property The supporting-network property can include the network-id of a base layer-3 network.
+The node property should include the list of nodes as described below.
+The ietf-network-topology:link MUST be present, with one link per each IP adjacency (one link for each direction of the adjancency).

 # YANG Data Model for ISIS Topology